AThilenius/axum-connect/README.md

     nothing else.
   - This is idiomatic Rust.
 Do one thing well, and leave the rest to other crates.

+# Prost and Protobuf

+## Protoc Version

+The installed version of `protoc` can be configured in the `AxumConnectGenSettings` if you need/wish to do so.
+Setting the value to `None` will disable the download entirely.

+## Reasoning

+Prost stopped shipping `protoc` binaries (a decision I disagree with) so `axum-connect-build` internally uses [protoc-fetcher](https://crates.io/crates/protoc-fetcher) download and resolve a copy of `protoc`.
+This is far more turnkey than forcing every build environment (often Heroku and/or Docker) to have a recent `protoc` binary pre-installed.

+Prost removed it in the name of security, but I fail to see how executing a hash-checked crate as part of your build is any less dangerous than executing a hash-checked binary as part of your build.
+Both get to run binary code on your build machine.
+This behavior can be disabled of you disagree, if you need to comply with corporate policy, or your build environment is offline.

+I would someday like to replace all of it with a new 'lean and mean' protoc library for the Rust community.
+One with a built-in parser, that supports only the latest proto3 syntax as well as the canonical JSON serialization format and explicitly doesn't support many of the rarely used features.
+But that day is not today.

 # Versioning